-What About Other Coffee Makers?
+Making Tea in Other Coffee Makers?

 We haven’t tried to cover all coffee makers in this guide because the rule for deciding whether or not you can use a particular coffee maker with tea is straightforward.
 If the coffee maker uses an immersion technique, it is possible to use it to make tea.
 Given a choice between two different immersion-style coffee makers, choose one with a metal filter first and only use a paper filter if you have no other choices.